s-gas/hauslab/sysmetrics/README.md

 ### Services

 - **Go App**
   Runs in a Docker container and exposes the data at `/metrics`.
+  In order to read the metrics of the host machine, the host`/proc` directory is mounted into the container, overwriting its `/proc` directory.

 - **Prometheus**
-  Runs in a Docker container and scrapes the endpoint every 15 seconds and stores the data.
+  Runs in a Docker container and scrapes the endpoint every 10 seconds and stores the data.

 - **Grafana**
   Runs in a Docker container and displays the data in a dashboard.